abinashprasana/riskradar-it-incident-sla-risk/README.md

 ## 🧪 Notes / limitations (keeping it honest)

 - This is a **prototype**.
 Real incident systems need access control, monitoring, audit logs, and careful evaluation.
+- The dataset comes from a single organisation, generalisation to other environments would need retraining.
 - Labels/features depend on what the dataset provides.
-If a company tracks different fields, you’d adapt feature engineering.
+If a company tracks different fields, you'd adapt feature engineering.
 - If you retrain, results can change slightly (random splits / model settings).

 ---